 You can add them to cocktails, or just make a pickled strawberry cocktail.
 Also, try them on top of a vanilla cheesecake or some ice cream.
 They are nice as part of a cheese board or picnic basket.
 They are a great addition to my Vanilla Dutch Baby with Clementine Curd as well.

 If you want all the strawberry goodness, serve them along with my Easy Strawberry Basil Lemonade.
-You could even make pickled strawberry shortcake.
+You could even try them instead of sugared strawberries in strawberry shortcake.
 The possibilities here are many and varied!

-Once you have used up the strawberries, you can use the brine as the vinegar component in a salad dressing.
+Once you have used up the strawberries, you can use the brine as the vinegar component in Strawberry White Balsamic Vinaigrette.
+Another fabulous way to use what you have and waste nothing.
 It makes a nice strawberry flavored vinaigrette!

 Can you pickle strawberries?
 Yes you can!
 These Pickled Strawberries are an easy no cook recipe.
 They are great right out of the jar, or in cocktails and desserts.
 This recipe is the perfect use for an overabundance of berries!